 European organizations have provided strong leadership in IMS Global throughout the years.
 Question and Test Interoperability (QTI) and Learning Design have strong name recognition throughout Europe.
 College voor Toetsen en Examens (CvTE) in the Netherlands, along with several Dutch suppliers, have created a Dutch Exam Profile of QTI that is leading the way for e-assessment in Europe.
 SURF and Kennisnet in the Netherlands have been instrumental in supporting evolution and adoption of IMS standards.
 Under the leadership of JISC and the HE sector, the United Kingdom has provided leadership in the development and deployment of Learning Tools Interoperability (LTI), QTI, Learning Information Services and several other IMS standards.
 BECTA in the UK handed off the Interactive WhiteBoard Common File Format to IMS standardization prior to its demise.
 IMS Global is also a signatory to the Groningen Declaration on the future of digital student data portability.

-IMS Global in Australia
+IMS Global in Australia and New Zealand

 IMS Global Japan Society